Linguistics Course Catalog

 2 units

 Students produce a research paper or other significant project to satisfy the capstone requirement.
-Prerequisite(s): course 101, and either course 111 or 112.
+Prerequisite(s): LING 101, and either LING 111 or LING 112.
 Concurrent enrollment in a specified upper-division course is required.
-Enrollment restricted to senior linguistics and language studies majors.
+Enrollment is by permission of the instructor and is restricted to senior linguistics and language studies majors.

 LING 211